Community Care Program (CCP)

 - Observing client’s functioning and condition, reporting changes to the supervisor, as defined by the Plan of Care.

 - Performing/assisting with personal care tasks that are not medical in nature, such as: shaving, hair shampooing, drying and combing, bathing and sponge bath, shower bath or tub bath, toileting, dressing, nail care, brushing and cleaning teeth or dentures and preparation of appropriate supplies, positioning/transferring client, and assisting client with exercise/range of motion, as defined by the Plan of Care.

 - Escort to or for the following: essential errands/shopping, essential client business with or on behalf of the client, as defined by the Plan of Care.
-Transportation may be provided by homecare aide or client is prohibited.
+Transportation by homecare aide is prohibited.
 Transportation may be arranged through public transportation.